 \end{proof}

-\edits{When both the state and action space are finite,}~\cref{lem:performance_diff_deter} can be used to establish the gradient of the objective function $f$ in \eqnok{eq:RL0} \edits{w.r.t.~policy $\pi$}~\cite{LanPMD2021}. \edits{However, for general state-action spaces, the policy lies in an infinite-dimensional space, so establishing a gradient will be different than the finite setting.
-Let us do so now.} \edits{For simplicity, assume the action space $\cA$ is compact.} Denote $\delta = \pi' - \pi$ for any two (measurable) policies $\pi', \pi \in \Pi$. \edits{Then $\delta$ is measurable as well.
-Let $\cH$ be a Hilbert space w.r.t.~the inner product $\langle \cdot, \cdot \rangle : \cH \times \cH \to \mathbb{R}$, and suppose $\pi, \pi', \delta \in \cH$ (e.g., $\cH$ is the $L^2$ space when the action space is bounded).
-We wish to show the function $V^\pi(s)$ is Fr\'{e}chet differentiable w.r.t.~$\pi$ for any $s \in \cS$.} By \eqnok{eq:per_diff},
+When both the state and action space are finite,~\cref{lem:performance_diff_deter} can be used to establish the gradient of the objective function $f$ in \eqnok{eq:RL0} w.r.t.~policy $\pi$~\cite{LiYan2022Robust,LanPMD2021}.
+For general state-action spaces, the policy resides in an infinite-dimensional space, making the establishment of a gradient significantly more complex than in the finite setting.
+In fact, it is unclear whether a gradient even exists in this context, which poses challenges for defining optimality conditions.
+However, ~\cref{lem:monotonicity} suggests that the advantage function may serve as an alternative measure of local optimality, even in the absence of gradients.
+Moreover, this criterion is applicable to both policy mirror descent and policy dual averaging, algorithms to be studied in the next two sections, whereas gradient-based conditions, if they exist, appear to be relevant only to the former algorithm.